q66/cffi-lua/STATUS.md

   - Callbacks are currently unrestricted (no limit, no handle reuse)
     - This may change in the future, so do not rely on it

+# Passing unions by value

+Since `libffi` does not have reliable support for `union`s, `cffi` does not support it for all targets, only those that are explicitly handled.
+Currently this includes:

+- All 32-bit `x86` targets (calling convention uses the stack)
+- 64-bit x86 Windows ABI (may use registers, but always passed as integers)

+Every other target forbids this.
+Both passing and returning is forbidden, and `struct`s containing `union`s are likewise not allowed.
+Keep in mind that this only applies to parameter passing and returning by value; you can pass them by pointer everywhere, as well as allocate them.

+The system will not let you declare such functions on unsupported targets.

+The `cffi.abi("unionval")` can be used to check the support from Lua in a generic manner.

 ## TODO

 There are some things notably missing at this point.